visualopsholdings/nodes/README.md

 ### Prerequisites

-For convenience, do all these inside a folder you can remove, they take a lot of disk space but aren't used once instsalled.
+For convenience, do all these inside a folder you can remove, they take a lot of disk space but aren't used once installed.

 ```
 mkdir working